Sleep Issues

 “Jerry” is a 55-year-old man with MS who likes to watch TV late at night.
 Some days he goes to sleep at 1 am, but at other times, he goes to bed at 3 am or even later.
 He is almost always tired the next day, and as a result, takes a nap.
 His nap times can vary – sometimes they are for 15 minutes, and other times for an hour.
 His naps prevent him from feeling tired enough to go to bed by midnight, and he stays up late again.

-Strategies to Help: Many sleep problems in MS and in the general population can be solved by changing our habits about sleep, improving our sleep hygiene (or sleep habits).
-Below is an adaptation of the standard program to improve sleep hygiene:
+Strategies to Help: Many sleep problems in MS and in the general population can be resolved by improving our sleep hygiene (or sleep habits).
+Below is an adaptation of the standard program to improve these types of habits:

 Working with a trained psychologist on your sleep hygiene program is advisable, as a program often needs to be individualized or “tweaked” for each person, and adjusted over time.
 When people have tried to improve their sleep hygiene and have been unable to improve their sleep, they sometimes use medication to help them sleep.